-Budapest, the capital of Hungary is divided by Danube River into two parts.
+Budapest, the capital of Hungary is divided by the Danube River into two parts.
 Hilly Buda on its west bank and plain like Pest on its eastern bank.
-They existed as two separate cities till late 18th CE.
-Before they were combined as a single city called Budapest.
+They existed as two separate cities till the late 18th CE.
+Before they were combined as a single city.
 Both parts of the city have many heritage structures.
-The Buda is more about history while Pest is more about heritage, history and current day bustling metropolis.
+The Buda is more about history while Pest is more about heritage, history, and the current-day bustling metropolis.

 War & Peace, Knowledge & Glory

 But then I reminded myself that bathing is more of a ritual in this part of the world.
 When people treat themselves to these therapeutic treatments and just enjoy being with water.
 Various sculptures depicted the various joys of having an exclusive bath.
-From what I saw there was a modern swimming pool like structure in open and various closed chambers that I assume may be for therapies and hot water baths.
+From what I saw there was a modern swimming pool-like structure in open and various closed chambers that I assume may be for therapies and hot water baths.
 There are many Baths across the city, some more than a century old.

 In the evening we stopped at the central market, which is a market that both the locals and the tourists use, and it was a colorful market on two floors.
 Hungarian Paprika is famous and the small shops selling them were as colorful as they can get.
 Giving stiff competition to the fruit and vegetable vendors.
 There were shops selling usual tourist merchandise like fridge magnets and small curios along with specialties like local wines.

 In the streets outside, there were sculptures here and there.
 Some in stone probably belong to history and some in metal that is probably from this era.
 There are small stalls selling local brands and handmade items.
 I also saw a version of our local cycle rickshaws there.
 Like most European cities, it also has an excellent public transport system with a combination of underground metro, trams, and buses.
 Though I think the best way to explore these cities is on foot.
 People in the city do walk a lot; so do in Rome as the Romans do.